SuperNEMO-DBD/Falaise/documentation/flreconstruct/FLReconstruct.md

   - `profileUrn`  :  the configuration  tag  for  the variant  profile chosen by the  user to perform the  simulation (string, optional).
-	If not set, it may  be automatically resolved from the `configUrn` tag is the variant configuration has a registered default profile.
+	If not set, it may  be automatically resolved from the `configUrn` tag if the variant configuration has a registered default profile.
   - `profile` : the path to the  variant profile chosen by the user to perform the simulation (string/path,optional).
 If not set, it is automatically resolved from the `profileUrn` tag or from input